• Hungarian Language

 Pros

-• Intelligent Rank: Outstanding: Border Collie is one of the brightest dog breeds.
+• Intelligence Rating: Outstanding: Border Collie is one of the brightest dog breeds.

-• Trainability: Border Collie dogs are easy to train.
+• Training Difficulty: Border Collie dogs are easy to train.

 • Drooling Tendency: The Border Collie is a perfect example of a very low drooling tendency.

-• Watchdog Ability: Border Collie dogs are one of the best watchdogs.
+• Watchdog Rating: Border Collie dogs are one of the best watchdogs.

-• Adaptability: Border Collie dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Border Collie dogs adapt very well to lifestyle changes and basically all living environments.

-• Child Friendly: Border Collie dogs are very kid-friendly dogs.
+• Child Compatibility: Border Collie dogs are very kid-friendly dogs.

 • Senior Citizens Friendly: Border Collies are one of the best breeds for elderly people.